Protocol Studies: Making Art, Rethinking Law, Crafting Social Relations.

 With the interdisciplinary research group Blockchain BRIDGES, I founded in early 2022 at the University of Luxembourg, we received funding to pursue our research on virtual ownership: What does it mean to be the owner of an asset when the assets or the environment in which the transaction that establishes ownership takes place are completely virtual?
 The aim of the project is to evaluate and elaborate the emancipatory potential of Distributed Ledger Technologies (DLT) such as blockchains to create a more democratic and equitable version of ownership in the virtual space than the current commercialised model.

-April 7-8, 2025: Organisation of an international workshop to lay the groundwork for preparing a follow-up research project.
+Organisation of two international workshops (04/2025 and 11/2025) to lay the groundwork for preparing a follow-up research project.

 Blockchain and the Transformation of Justice (Research Group, EHESS Paris)